-What will be a typical agenda for a Teachers PAGE meeting?
+What will be a typical agenda for a Teacher Peer Advisory Group Enabler (PAGE) meeting?

 - Once a month a group of 8-10 teachers, principals or school leaders gather either in a comfortable physical location or online, giving a sense of sabbatical with time to recharge, reflect, and sharpen ones focus.